Manu100001/Python-Darts-GUI/README.md

 Different GUIs for playing darts

 # Contact
-For questions and suggestions and wishes manuelmilde@gmx.net
+For questions and suggestions and wishes \
+Contact me: manuelmilde@gmx.net

 ## Setup for electronic dartboard
 #### This can be used for an electronic dartboard or for playing best of sets/legs or for getting suggestions for checkouts